Ligaments are bands of tough, elastic connective tissue that surround a joint to give support and limit the joint's movement.

 Some people may experience pain, limited range of motion in the knee joint, and occasional swelling in the knee after surgical ligament repair.
 Others have increased motion in the knee joint as the graft stretches over time.

-Knee ligament repair may be performed on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor’s practices.
+Knee ligament repair may be performed on an outpatient basis or rarely as part of your stay in a hospital.
+Procedures may vary depending on your condition and your healthcare provider’s practices.

 Knee ligament repair may be performed while you are asleep under general anesthesia, or while you are awake under spinal anesthesia.
 If spinal anesthesia is used, you will have no feeling from your waist down.
-Your doctor will discuss this with you in advance.
+Your healthcare provider will discuss this with you in advance.